INFO & FAQ

 4. 4) South Polo Field

-• Blankets and short backed chairs are allowed, but will be subject to search.
-Those requiring taller chairs, be considerate of your neighbors.
-Collapsible wagons will be allowed.
+• Blankets/tarps up to 5 ’x 7’ and short backed chairs are allowed, but will be subject to search.

 • What about cameras and alcohol?